joe-bryan/logistic-regression-airline-marginal-effects/README.md

-# The marginal effects on airline passenger satisfaction
+# Airline Passenger Satisfaction marginal effects
 This project is inspired from the <a href="https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction">Kaggle dataset</a> on Airline Passenger Satisfaction.

 ## Context